University of Central Missouri: Academics

-First-time incoming freshmen must have a minimum ACT score of 25 (or SAT equivalent) and a minimum cumulative high school GPA of 3.5 to be considered for admission to The Honors College.
-Once incoming freshmen have completed a semester at UCM as a full-time student and have a college cumulative GPA of 3.5 or higher, they may apply to The Honors College.
-Current UCM students or students transferring to UCM must have achieved a minimum cumulative college GPA of 3.5 or higher.
-Benefits of being an Honors College student include, but are not limited to, early enrollment, one-on-one advising, smaller classes, Honors-only courses and colloquia.
+The Honors College: Benefits of being an Honors College student include, but are not limited to, early enrollment, one-on-one advising, smaller classes, Honors-only courses and colloquia.

 GIMPS

 The University of Central Missouri continues to hold an important role in the Great Internet Mersenne Prime Search.
 The GIMPS project at UCM is a university-wide effort managed by Curtis Cooper and Steven Boone.
 As of 2022, UCM's team (curtisc) is currently the 10th place contributor to that project in terms of CPU power devoted to the project, and is the only GIMPS team that has discovered four Mersenne primes: M43 230402457 - 1 with 9,152,052 digits, M44 232582657 - 1 with 9,808,358 digits, M48 257,885,161-1 with 17,425,170 digits, and M49 274,207,281-1 with 22,338,618 digits.

 Student life

-The university has more than 200 student organizations with academic, cultural, recreational, community service and special interest clubs and associations.
+The university has more than 185 student organizations with academic, cultural, recreational, community service and special interest clubs and associations.
 There are also more than 20 intramural sports to compete in, free movie nights on campus and a bowling alley and movie theater in the student union.
-Freshman and sophomore students are required to live in one of the 16 residence halls their first year to help ease the adjustment from high school to college.
-Students can also choose to live in a Special Housing Interest Program, which places students with the same program of study together in the residence halls.
+Freshman and sophomore students are required to live in one of the 9 residence halls their first year to help ease the adjustment from high school to college.
+Students can also choose to live in one of ten Learning Communities, which places students with the same program of study together in the residence halls.